sanjeev2727/burger-builder-app/README.md

-Burger Builder App
+# Burger Builder App

-Build using reactjs class component
+Build using reactjs class component, redux, http axios, firebase

 In the project directory, you can run:
+### `npm install`
 ### `npm start`